Skip to main content Skip to footer

 Application Ranking and Scoring Processes

-All applications will be ranked and scored by representatives from the Migratory Bird Conservation Partnership and the California Department of Fish and Wildlife.
-The selection committee will assess applications according to standardized methods, using the best available science and tools to predict the habitat value of each application.
-Sites will be given a score based on position in the landscape relative to historical roost sites, land cover, surface water availability, and timing.
-Applicants that have larger acreages will rank higher.
-The highest-scoring applications will be selected until the acreage goal is met and/or the budget is spent.
-We reserve the right to reject any applications that are outside of the program requirements, intent, or team capacity.
-Feel free to contact us if you would like to discuss what type of habitat (roosting and/or foraging) is most desirable for your specific location, or if you would like additional explanation about the scoring criteria.
+All bids will be ranked and scored by representatives from the Migratory Bird Conservation Partnership and the California Department of Fish and Wildlife.
+The selection committee will assess bids according to standardized methods, using the best available science and tools to predict the habitat value of each bid.
+Fields will be given a score based on position in the landscape relative to historical roost sites, land cover, surface water availability, and timing.
+Previously enrolled fields that maintained good compliance may factor positively in scoring.
+New applicants are also encouraged to apply!

 Worldwide, cranes are one of the most imperiled groups of birds.
 In recent years, wintering Sandhill Cranes populations in California appear to have declined due to the loss of flooded habitats which they depend upon for roosting, and reductions in small grain agriculture which provides their main food source.
 The conversion of wildlife-friendly seasonal field crops like corn, and rice, to more permanent crops such as orchards and vines has directly eliminated large areas of habitat for this iconic Central Valley species.
 Compounding this problem is the fact that many sandhill cranes return to the same sites year after year.
-If historic habitats are lost, they may struggle to find a new, suitable sites.
+If historic habitats are lost, they may struggle to find new, suitable sites.

 Fortunately, however, Sandhill Cranes respond well to the implementation of simple management actions that are easy to implement for many farmers.
 All that is needed is to create flooded areas for roosting flocks, and nearby foraging habitats in suitable harvested agricultural fields.
-Our program is designed to achieve this by providing compensation to farmers that are interested and willing to manage their fields in this way.
+Our program is designed to achieve this by providing compensation to farmers who are interested and willing to manage their fields in this way.

-By increasing the number of potential roost sites and using social attraction techniques to entice cranes to use them, we can offset the losses of suitable wintering habitat that is currently occurring in this region, and ensure that these iconic birds have the resources they need to thrive.
+By increasing the number of potential roost sites and using social attraction techniques to entice cranes to use them, we can offset the losses of suitable wintering habitat that is currently occurring in this region and ensure that these iconic birds have the resources they need to thrive.

 Maintaining a mosaic of wetlands and well-managed wildlife-friendly croplands will allow this region to continue to support these birds while simultaneously benefiting other wildlife and the regional economy.